• Skip to main content

 What are stocks?

-Stocks are small pieces of ownership in a company.
-When you buy a stock, you’re purchasing a share of that company.
-For instance, if you buy stock in a tech company, you own a tiny fraction of that company and can benefit if it grows and makes money.
+When you buy a stock, you’re not just putting your money somewhere—you’re actually buying a tiny piece of that company.
+For example, if you buy a stock in a tech company, you become a part-owner (even if it’s a very small part).
+If that company grows and makes profits, your stock can also increase in value.

-Think of stocks like slices of pizza: if you buy a slice, you get to enjoy a part of that pizza (the company).
-If the pizza gets bigger (the company grows), your slice becomes more valuable!
+Think of a company like a big pizza.
+Each slice represents a stock.
+When you buy a slice, you own part of the whole pizza.
+If the pizza becomes bigger and more valuable (the company grows), your slice becomes more valuable too.

 How does the stock market work?